-Year II PHYSICAL FITNESS AND CONDITIONING Credits 4 Semester III Course Code SOE PES 010302 GEC4004 Learning Outcomes At the end of the course, the students will be able to: • Define the concept of warming up, cool down and calisthenics exercise. • Give a demonstration of weight training, Swiss ball training, medicine ball, thera-band, and tubing exercises for various body parts. • Classify anthropometric measurements for assessing body composition. • Choose and suggest appropriate exercises for back pain and neck pain, and role of exercise during pregnancy.
-Course Content Concept of Physical Fitness and Conditioning - 1.
-Introduction of Physical Fitness variables and Conditioning.
-(Online) Unit -1 2.
-Assessment of Health Related Fitness 3.
-Warming up and cool down exercise for body.
-(Online) 4.
-Aerobic and anaerobic exercise and its differences.
-(Online) Importance of Training - Variation of sets and repetitions and Intensity for weight training.
-(Online) Unit -2 • Exercise with Swiss & medicine ball, thera-band and tubing. • Different Types of Exercise for upper body and lower body. • Various Methods, Principles and Types of training.
+Year II PHYSICAL FITNESS AND CONDITIONING Credits 4 Semester III PHISICAL FITNESS AND CONDITIONING Course Code SOE PES 030302 GEC4004 Learning Outcomes At the end of the course, the students will be able to: • Define the concept of warming up, cool down and calisthenic es exercise. • Give a demonstration of weight training, Swiss ball training, medicine ball, thera-band and tubing exercises for various body parts.
+Classify anthropometric measurements for assessing body composition.
+Choose and suggest appropriate exercises for back pain and r • e of exercise during pregnancy.
+Course Content Concept of Physical Fitness and Conditioning Introduction of Physical Fitness variables and Conditioning. ( Online) Unit -1 Assessment of Health Related Fitness Warming up and cool down exercise for body.
+(Online) Aerobic and anaerobic exercise and its differences.
+(Online) Importance of Training Variation of sets and repetitions and Intensity for weight train ing.
+(Online) Unit -2 • Exercise with Swiss & medicine ball, thera-band and tubing.
+Different Types of Exercise for upper body and lower body.
+Various Methods, Principles and Types of training.